-If all above are met, the Metric Owner confirms which initiatives can be included and sets up the data collection, data aggregation and approvals processes with the initiative owner.
+If all the above are met, the Metric Owner confirms which initiatives can be included and sets up the data collection, data aggregation and approvals processes with the initiative owner.

-The country in scope of this performance measure in the current reporting period is Kenya, India and Tanzania.
+The country in scope of this performance measure in the current reporting period is Kenya.